mctavishmcardle/gira/.gira/23-backticks-break-inline-params.gira.md

 TODO
-# Backticks break inline params
+# BUG: Backticks break inline params

 is there a way to have quotes work? maybe just use single ones?